Chart Color Schemes

 Gunnedah Surrounds has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.8% of all households, including 31.6% couples with children, 31.9% couples without children, and 9.9% single parent families.
-Non-family households comprise the remaining 25.2%, with lone person households at 22.4% and group households making up 2.8%.
-The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.
+Family households account for 74.8% of all households, including 31.6% couples with children, 31.9% couples without children, and 9.9% single parent families.
+Non-family households constitute the remaining 25.2%, with lone person households at 22.4% and group households comprising 2.8%.
+The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households